-Hi, I’m Joy Sikorski (M.A.), and my inspiration for SingBabySing®, the Puccini Effect™ and the Sikorski Method™ came from Alaska, where I birthed and raised my three children in a log cabin I helped to build.
-I grew up in Los Angeles, where I studied music, and I’m a composer, performer and voice teacher, so you can imagine how incredible it was to be a mommy in the wilderness.
+Hi, I’m Joy Sikorski (M.A.), and my inspiration for SingBabySing® and the Puccini Effect™ came from Alaska, where I birthed and raised my three children in a log cabin I helped to build.
+Because I grew up and studied music in Los Angeles, you can imagine how incredible it was to be a mommy in the wilderness.
 But in that cozy little nook, I home-schooled my kids, chopped wood, shoveled snow, fished for wild salmon, cooked on a wood stove, grew a garden, survived volcanic eruptions, earthquakes, avalanches and unbelievable sub-zero weather in the northern climate darkness.
-Soon, you’ll be able to read more about these incredible adventures that so deeply enriched my creative endeavors, for they are what helped me to understand the needs of parents and educators, wherever they might live.

 As a mom, I noticed that the way I used my voice directly influenced the way my children learned to communicate.
 If I was uptight and my voice became strident, they got tense and fussy, which negatively influenced their learning process.
 If I was calm and my voice was gentle and melodious, they felt safe and relaxed, which made it easier for them to ask questions, communicate their ideas and absorb data.